beltonhe/CMPUT404-assignment-webserver/README.md

 * Jackson Z Chang
 * Mandy Meindersma

+* Completed by Belton He
+* collaborated with Kanishk, Xinjian and Kar3

 But the server.py example is derived from the python documentation examples thus some of the code is Copyright © 2001-2013 Python Software Foundation; All Rights Reserved under the PSF license (GPL